ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

     module GHC.Exception.Backtrace where

-    -- | Collect a list of 'Backtrace' via all current default 'BacktraceMechanism'.
+    -- | Collect a list of 'Backtrace's via all current default 'BacktraceMechanism's.
     -- See 'setDefaultBacktraceMechanisms'
     collectBacktraces :: HasCallStack =>IO [Backtrace]
     collectBacktraces = do